iamsumat/Twitter-Sentiment-Analysis-Bot/README.md

-# Twitter-Sentiment-Analysis-Bot
+# Twitter Sentiment Analysis Bot
-A project to learn Sentiment Analysis fundamentals and Twitter API with Tweepy.
+A project to implement Time Series and Sentiment Analysis fundamentals from Twitter API with Tweepy.